erbill/partner/docs/tws-color.md

 ![TWS Mint Photo](https://cdn.faire.com/fastly/6135272385958f696a1fa4321b545a4affaf03cb96f804c582d3319d97950585.jpeg?bg-color=FFFFFF&dpr=1&fit=crop&format=jpg&height=730&width=730)

 The Mint Green Wooden Sound System amplifies your music to the max, without any electricity or cords.
+Also this specific color version has won [the best home decor award](https://www.bitti-gitti.com/news/best-of-green-awards-2021) by TreeHugger.

 Crafted with durable birchwood and featuring a unique sound tunnel design, this passive amplifier boosts your smartphone's speaker volume by 25 decibels, providing a 4x volume boost.